odrevet/yt-dlp-kivy/readme.md

 ## Utils

-Must be run with bash from the project root directory (where this file, readme.md is)
+**Must be run using bash** from the project root directory (where this file, readme.md is)

+In case of errors, check utils/config.sh and adjust the exported shell variables

 A typical session is :